Skip to content

-The Celts were a major power in Europe before the dawn of Christianity.
-At the height of their power, the Celts established themselves across Europe, naming major cities such as Paris, Milan, and Vienna in the process.
-They were people who to be feared all over the world and conquered many places and fought many battles.
+The Celts were a significant power in Europe before the dawn of Christianity.
+At the height of their power, the Celts established themselves across Europe, naming substantial cities such as Paris, Milan, and Vienna.
+They were feared worldwide, conquered many places, and fought many battles.
 “Celtic” refers to people descended from one of the current Celtic regions on the western extremities of Europe, and each of these regions has retained much of its indigenous culture and distinctive language throughout the centuries.
-Life in Celtic Ireland was immensely different than any other culture as well.
+Life in Celtic Ireland was immensely different from any other culture as well.

 In The Beginning